Skip to main content

 Pre-major Courses 24 credits

-To declare the Cybersecurity major, students must complete the following pre-major foundation courses with a grade of C- or higher and a minimum GPA of 2.5 for ICS 265 and MATH 215 or transfer equivalents.
-For further details, reference the General Guidelines section below.
+To declare the Cybersecurity major, students must first complete the designated pre-major foundation courses with a minimum grade of C- in each.
+Additionally, a combined GPA of at least 2.5 is required for ICS 265 and MATH 215, or their approved transfer equivalents.
+For more information, please refer to the General Guidelines section below.

 Complete all of the following six courses: